FPGAArcade/replay_webdocs/docs/guide/replay1/firmware-upgrade.md

 After that, it is very much a case of following the on screen prompts.

-The rAppUpdater upon loading, will verify the checksum for all update files and prompt you to press "F" to flash the new firmware.
+The rAppUpdater will verify the checksum for all update files and prompt you to press "F" to flash the new firmware.
 The "Flashing" screen will then appear.